matthewlfabian/Bacterial-genome-assembly_Illumina-reads/README.md

 - Prokka

 # Setup
 1.)
-Create a directory (e.g., "assembly"), & in that directory, clone the repository and activate the Snakemake environment:
+Create a parent directory (e.g., "assembly"), & in that directory, clone the repository and activate the Snakemake environment:

   git clone https://github.com/matthewlfabian/Bacterial-genome-assembly_Illumina-reads.git